SCHOOL OPENING CELEBRATION

 - Mubaku Educational Foundation received approval as an official 501(c ) 3 organization.

-- Construction of the school wing with four (4) classroom and two small offices was completed.
+- Construction of the school wing with four (4) classrooms and two small offices was completed.

-- Repair and renovation of the borehole was completed, and now steadily provides safe, clean water for the school and surrounding community of 2,366 people
+- The borehole’s repair and renovation was completed and now steadily provides safe, clean water for the school and surrounding community of 2,366 people.

-- One teacher’s salary is being sponsored by a donor for the year.
+- A donor is sponsoring one teacher’s salary for the year.

 - The school library has grown from less than 40 books to over 300.

-- School supplies have been provided by donors.
+- Donors have provided school supplies.
 (Colored pencil sets, watercolors, composition books, chalk, paper, backpacks…)

 |Borehole Repairs: Mechanics and the community successfully worked together to repair the borehole.
 Without clean water from this borehole, the 2,366 people of Mubaku would have to travel far on foot to get access to clean water.|